neon-ntt/neon-ntt/README.md

 For each of the schemes, we provide three folders:
 - `ntt`: Code for the core polynomial arithmetic.
 - `microbenchmarks`: Standalone code for benchmarking individual functions; `make` will produce a benchmarking binary (when executed on an A72).
 For running benchmarks, user space access to the PMU cycle count register needs to be enabled.
-A kernel module which enabled it, can, for example, be found in [pqax](https://github.com/mupq/pqax#enable-access-to-performance-counters).
+A kernel module that enables it, can, for example, be found in [pqax](https://github.com/mupq/pqax#enable-access-to-performance-counters).
 - `scheme`: Contains the entire code for the scheme; ready to be placed in supercop.

 ```